by Nebula Haze

 Never let the growing medium completely dry out!
-It’s important to keep a close eye as soil can dry out very quickly when it’s hot, especially if it’s also windy or dry!
+It’s important to keep a close eye as the soil can dry out very quickly when it’s hot, especially if it’s also windy or dry!

 2.)
 Don’t Let Plants Get Over-Watered

-Conversely, it’s easy for plants to get over-watered in the heat, because hot water contains less oxygen.
+Conversely, it’s easy for plants to get over-watered in the heat because hot water contains less oxygen.
 “Over-watering” and droopiness are actually the symptoms of the roots getting enough water but not enough oxygen.
 Therefore, even though you don’t want the plant to dry out, you also don’t want to soak the soil every day or the plant roots won’t get oxygen.
 Making sure that your soil has plenty of drainage (for example incorporating 30% perlite into your potting mix) will help prevent symptoms of overwatering.

 A loose, airy potting mix will help get plenty of oxygen to plant roots even when it’s hot outside.

-Only water when the top soil is dry up to your first knuckle.
+Only water when the topsoil is dry up to your first knuckle.
 Learn how to water plants perfectly every time!

 Tan Fabric Smart Pots are light-colored to help reflect away heat, and the fabric container lets air in from the sides, helping provide oxygen and preventing the plant from getting overwatered.
-Just be aware that fabric pots dry out more quickly than standard hard-side containers, so make sure to either size up or water a bit more often!
+Just be aware that fabric pots dry out more quickly than standard hard-sided containers, so make sure to either size up or water a bit more often!